 Inquire about the team’s strategy in creating relevant, timely, and captivating content.
 One of the questions to ask your marketing department is whether they have a way to determine the reception of their content marketing efforts.
 Also your team whether their strategy captures prospects and clients at each step along the buyer’s journey.

-4. What keywords and key phrases does our website rank for?
+4. What keywords does our website rank for?

 Want to see your website on the elusive first page of Google for a given search term?
 The way to get your law firm’s website highly on Google is by a process called search engine optimization (SEO).